jweiland-net/weather2/Documentation/Administrator/Index.rst

 Get warn cells from Deutscher Wetterdienst
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     1. Go to the scheduler module.
-    2. Add a new task and select :code:`Get regions from Deutscher Wetterdienst`.
+    2. Add a new task and select :code:`Get warn cells from Deutscher Wetterdienst`.
     3. Set this task as single because you have to execute this only once.
     4. Save and exit
     5. Execute the task